sgzsh269/android-mvp-architecture/README.md

 ### Sample app to show basics of Model-View-Presenter (MVP) architectural pattern.

-### The sample app fetches and displays the current interesting photos and their comments from the [Flickr API](https://www.flickr.com/services/api/).
+### The sample app fetches and displays the interesting photos and their comments for the most recent day from the [Flickr API](https://www.flickr.com/services/api/).

 ### App Demo
 ![Carousel Demo](/carousel_demo.gif)